Greentree Naturals Logo

 Squash Fritters

 Beat eggs & combine with remaining ingredients except oil.
 Spoon 3-4 tablespoons mixture per fritter and fry in hot olive oil until browned and crisp on both sides.
 Drain and serve.
-(Makes 6-8 medium fritters) You can double or triple the recipe as needed.
+(Makes 6-8 medium fritters) You can double or triple the recipe.
+You can add herbs or cheeses, grated onion, chives, or scallions.
+Excellent as an appetizer or in pita bread.

 • 3 pound squash